 In concrete construction, humidity control can prevent sweating slab syndrome, an event that occurs when moisture develops on the surface of concrete slabs within a building.
 In addition to increasing the moisture levels within the concrete, sweating slab syndrome poses a serious safety risk to individuals and transport machinery.
-Not only may individuals slip and fall, the slippery concrete could prevent machinery with wheels from stopping during transport operations.
+Not only may individuals slip and fall, but the slippery concrete could also prevent machinery with wheels from stopping during transport operations.

 Dew point condensation is often the cause of sweating slab syndrome.
-When warm, humid air enters a building or structure through vents, windows or doors, it diffuses throughout the structure and condenses on concrete if the temperature is at or below the dew point.
+When warm, humid air enters a building or structure through vents, windows, or doors, it diffuses throughout the structure and condenses on concrete if the temperature is at or below the dew point.
 The effect is similar to condensation forming on a glass that contains a cold beverage.

 In some instances, salt deposits on concrete slabs lead to sweating slab syndrome.
 Salt is hygroscopic and naturally attracts moisture from the air.
-When the salt is within concrete, it holds water molecules within the air.
+When the salt is within the concrete, it holds water molecules within the air.
 This generally occurs when there is no vapor retarder under the slab or a lack of proper air circulation.
 When the concrete sweats because of the salts within it, salt deposits may remain on the surface.
-If one does not immediately clean the salt, individuals or the wheels of material handling equipment could track the salt it to other areas of a property.
+If one does not immediately clean the salt, individuals or the wheels of material handling equipment could track the salt to other areas of a property.

 Concrete Construction: Humidity Control

 Excessive moisture affects concrete the most when there is a lack of air circulation and climate control.
 The best preventive measure is to identify and correct humidity problems before the installation of flooring or surface coatings.
-After concrete cures, temporary humidity and temperature solutions will help mitigate moisture problems and its damaging effects.
+After concrete cures, temporary humidity and temperature solutions will help mitigate moisture problems and their damaging effects.
 Polygon provides a variety of custom solutions that create the ideal environmental conditions as concrete cures and the following adhesives or surface coatings dry.
-The use of temporary humidity control measures also create conditions that prevent moisture from forming on the surface of concrete.
+The use of temporary humidity control measures also creates conditions that prevent moisture from forming on the surface of the concrete.
 To learn more about temporary humidity control solutions, contact a Polygon representative today.